What to Eat Now

 Since both casein and whey can potentially trigger an immune response, inflammation is sure to follow.
 As a result, a skin rash may develop among other things from consuming milk and milk products.
 As with gluten, be aware – hidden sources of casein and whey can be found in all ultra-processed food.

 Popular emulsion stabilizers that are used commercially include mono- and diglycerides, xanthan gum, carrageenan, lecithin, guar gum and cellulose to name a few.
-These food additives may be responsible for triggering an immune response.
+Emulsion stabilizers give food a uniform look, texture and an extended shelf life.
+They are added to all ultra-processed foods (gluten-free is no exception).

 Research has come to a disturbing prediction – emulsion stabilizers may be altering the microbiota (bacterial ecosystem) in our gut.
 Consequence – the bacterial species in our gut may develop the capacity to digest and penetrate the mucous membrane that lines our intestinal wall.
+A damaged mucous membrane may results in a leaky gut.

+If this was to happen, harmful bacteria, undigested food particles and toxic waste will be able to move through the gut wall and into your bloodstream.
 Our immune system would naturally launch an attack on all foreign invaders by first producing an inflammatory response.
 At this point, inflammation in your gut and throughout your body will be going off like fireworks at the start of a new year.

 If the above reading seems somewhat familiar, that’s because – wait for it – gluten is classified as an emulsion stabilizer.
-It should be no surprise why emulsion stabilizers can cause a sensitivity to gluten to worsen even in the absence of gluten.
+Since these food additives may be responsible for triggering an immune response.
+It should be no surprise why emulsion stabilizers can cause your sensitivity to gluten to worsen even in the absence of gluten.

 With the aforementioned in mind, it would be prudent for anyone with an immune reaction to gluten to avoid emulsion stabilizers.
+Cook with only minimally processed food (MPF) because MPFs are all free of emulsion stabilizers.
 By the way, non-glutonians are not resistant to the effects of emulsion stabilizers.

 Always Supplement Your Gluten Free Diet